OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 ![Adafruit-IO](./docimg/adafruit-io.png)

 ### To install
-- Flash an SD card with the lastest Raspian
+- Flash an SD card with the latest Raspian
 - Possibly run
 ```
  $ sudo apt-get update